MathCancer/PhysiCell/README.md

 + Fixed typo in cell signals that used `contact with dead dell` instead of `contact with dead cell`

 + Changed default full data output to 60 minutes (to match the SVG output interval) for better compatibility with the model builder GUI.

++ Fixed incorrect parameters for necrotic cell volume changes that prevented necrotic cell lysis and shrinkage.

 ### Notices for intended changes that may affect backwards compatibility:
 + We intend to deprecate the unused phenotype variables `relative_maximum_attachment_distance`, `relative_detachment_distance`, and `maximum_attachment_rate` from `phenotype.mechanics.`